 is a windowing function of duration T used to control spectral leakage.
 Refer to 17.3.2.5 (Mathematical conventions in the signal descriptions) for a discussion of windowing functions.

 m and n are described in 30.3.4.4 (Symbol Randomizer and Per-transmit chain Cyclic Shift).
-These parameter values may vary across MC-OOK symbols within the field.
+These parameter values may vary across WUR OOK symbols within the field.

 is the subcarrier frequency spacing and is given in Table 30-3 (Timing-related constants(11ba)).